GPLRC Logo

 There is a Navajo saying, “We keep the songs alive by singing them.”
 Your membership helps this song continue.

-Japanese print - women reading
+Japanese print - women readingTwo Young Women Reading Books, Suzuki Harunobu

 Membership info

-Membership in the Gestalt Practice Library and Resource Center is $120/year.
-This entitles you to the "members only" content of the Archive and participation in most events in the Living Library.
-This membership gives you access to the videos, audios, and documents in this archive.
-Assorted recordings of guided practices are available to members through the archive.
-There is also the option to add a “Practice-A-Day” subscription and receive recordings of taking our seat and related practices each week for the next year.
+• Membership in GPLRC is $120/year.
+This gives you access to the ever-expanding members-only content in the Archive and participation in most events in the Living Library.
+Assorted recordings of guided practices are also available to members through the archive with an option to add a Practice-a-Day subscription coming soon.
+Use the sign up form below to become a Member.

-An archive is a place where materials are preserved—most often documenting a place, an institution, or a group of people.
-We do not endorse or promote the content collected here.
-We are making it available for review, trusting each person to engage—or not—according to their own interest.
+An archive is a place where materials are preserved.
+We preserve these materials as part of the historical and educational record.
+Inclusion in the archive does not mean that GPLRC endorses every view or method represented.
+We are making it available for review, trusting each person to engage—or not—according to their own interests.
 Some of these materials include moments of personal vulnerability, emotion, and strong expression.
 The explorations are often experimental and reflect the immediacy of the moment.
-We invite anyone viewing this material to do so with curiosity and equanimity, and to stay attentive to their own needs and limits while exploring the archive.
-For those reasons, those considering membership are asked to read and agree to the guidelines below.
+We invite anyone viewing this material to do so with curiosity and equanimity, and to stay attentive to their own needs and limits.
+For these reasons, those considering membership are asked to read and agree to the guidelines below.
+The GPLRC is also a living library.
+Full membership includes participation in members-only programs and gatherings, as well as access to special courses.

 Agreements: Self-Care, Self-Responsibility, & Conduct